pungprakearti/time-machine-react-pwa/README.md

 https://dreamy-panini-e7b6c2.netlify.com/

 The time machine was built in react and all graphics are created using divs and css styling.
 The only image I used was the github logo.

+## Travel through time
+Turn on the time machine and try this code: 10101.

+This is a progressive web app, so try it on your phone!
+It works especially well on Android devices when saved to your home screen.

+### BEWARE!
+Time travel causes a physical side effect.
+You've been warned.